Chapter 12:

 “Why do we not get hungry?” continued Jin.
 “And why does the food have no taste?”

 “I never meant for any of this to happened.
-I was forced to enact another's will.”
+I was forced to enact someone else's will.”

 “What does that mean?” asked Inês.
 “Who?”

-Before Debuu could answer, there came a sudden white flash from outside.
-The bug was like a deer in the headlights, caught with a cast of terror on its face.
+But before Debuu could answer, there came a white flash from outside, as blinding as it was sudden.
+The bug was like a deer in the headlights, caught with a cast of terror on its face, its pupils reduced to two imperceptible dots.
 A thunderous roar joined the howling storm.
 Something was just outside the shrine and it wanted in.

 But Debuu didn't seem in the mood to talk.
 Hurriedly, it leaped from the floor to the offerings table and started scarfing down the kagami mochi unreservedly.
 Outside, the tumult and the lights got louder, brighter, nearer.
 The bug kept its eyes locked on the door, chewing with its mouth agape; little choked sounds coming from its occluded throat.

-“I'm sorry I couldn't be more truthful.” lamented Debuu with a sad smile.
+“I'm sorry I couldn't be more truthful with ya,” lamented Debuu with a sad smile.
 “It's not in my programming.”

-And soon, there was an empty, corrupted, blue space where Debuu had stood just a second before.
+And soon, there was an empty, blue space where Debuu had stood just a second before; corrupted.

 No one talked for a moment; the four teens' shoulders and jaws hanging low.
 Inês was the first to break the silence: “This world is a lie.” she said simply, dejected.

-“How can you say that?” asked Marcel.
+“How can you say that?” asked Marcel in earnest.
 “There are things we don't understand about it, that's for sure, but that doesn't mean everything we've done has been for nothing!
 What about the villagers?
 They love us.”

 “Didn't you just listen to Debuu?” retorted Inês.
 “He talked about programming.
 Maybe they were just made to love us.”